adrianyau/Microsoft-Fabric-Project/README.md

 ## Process
 1. Create a Workspace - The place for collaboration to create files, such as lakehouses, warehouses, reports, and task flows, with different levels of permissions and management.

-2. Create a Lakehouse - The storage of data in a single location to handle high volume of data in various datasets (e.g., Delimited Text, JSON, Parquet).
+2. Create a Lakehouse - The storage of data in a single location to handle high volumes of data in different data formats (e.g., CSV, JSON, Parquet).

 3. Create a Warehouse -